algorand/pyteal/docs/state.rst

 Checking if a Box Exists
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To check the existence of a box, use :any:`App.box_length` method.
+To check the existence of a box, use the :any:`App.box_length` method.
 The only argument is the box name, and it returns a :any:`MaybeValue` containing:

 - a boolean value indicating if the box exists